 The Statistics report gives a statistical (psychometric) analysis of the quiz and the questions within it.
 Teachers might look at this report to analyse individual questions and question behaviours in preparation for the next reiteration of the topic.

 Help and support

 A common problem is that FLO is not supported well by your browser.
-See browser requirements recommended for using systems applications at Flinders University (including FLO).
-Google Chrome or Firefox are recommended.
+Google Chrome or Firefox are recommended browsers.

 If students have a technical problem in FLO, refer them to FLO Help for students (you can link to this site from the Help and support pull-down menu in the grey toolbar in FLO).
-This site will also link them to a Helpdesk phone service.
+This site also directs them to the Helpdesk phone service.